SolveH/deep-learning-intro-in-VR/README.md

 We wanted to see if VR can be a valuable tool for fulfulling the need of AI competence.

 # Publications
-A link to the master thesis report will be added here when it is published.
+The master thesis report can be found here [Using Virtual Reality for Artificial Intelligence Education](https://ntnuopen.ntnu.no/ntnu-xmlui/handle/11250/2777894).

 The research paper I wrote has been published by Springer and can be found here [Making Use of Virtual Reality for Artificial Intelligence Education](https://link.springer.com/chapter/10.1007/978-3-030-67435-9_5/ "Making Use of Virtual Reality for Artificial Intelligence Education").
 I presented the work on the HELMeTO 2020 conference in September 2020.